fluxury/fluxury/README.md

   - createActions
   - createStores

 Don't be afraid to read the code.
-It is only 69 lines of commented code.
+It is only 69 lines!

 Pull requests welcome.
 Enjoy!